 Students admire the architecture of the spire-laden Duomo up close as they walk among the buttresses and statues and enjoy a panoramic view of the city from the rooftop.
 Following the tour, the group discovers the fashion district including the Galleria, Montenapoleone and La Scala.

-Students will have the opportunity to learn the secrets of the Italian cuisine and to create their own antipasto, primo and dessert.
+Students have the opportunity to learn the secrets of Italian cuisine and to create their own antipasto, primo and dessert.
 This experience gives students a taste of the Italian cooking tradition and concludes with eating the 3-course meal together.